Adam Ryan

 About me and my therapy practice

-I offer counselling for adults in Birmingham and Solihull, including outdoor and walk-and-talk therapy.
-I work with people experiencing anxiety, depression, overwhelm, burnout, low self-esteem and the feeling of having lost connection with themselves.
-Many of the people I support have spent years overthinking, pushing through or trying to cope alone.
-I help you navigate your distress through nature-based sessions that allow you to breathe, hear yourself think and simply be.
+The men I work with come for support with a wide range of issues, including anxiety, depression, overwhelm, burnout, low self-esteem and the feeling of having lost connection with themselves.
+Many of those I support have spent years overthinking, pushing through or trying to cope alone.

-Session take place outdoors in Clowes Wood in Earlswood, as well as both outdoors and in-room sessions in Kings Heath.
-I also offer remote walk-and-talk sessions and traditional online sessions nationwide.
+Sessions take place outdoors in Clowes Wood, on the outskirts of Birmingham and Solihull, as well as in Highbury Park in Kings Heath.
+I also offer remote nature-based sessions and traditional online sessions nationwide.

 A Neuro-Affirming Space